kptdev/kpt/site/reference/cli/fn/eval/README.md

   If enabled, container functions are allowed to access network.
   By default it is disabled.

+--output, o:
+  If specified, the output resources are written to provided location.
+  Allowed values: stdout|unwrap|<OUT_DIR_PATH>
+  stdout: output resources are wrapped in ResourceList and written to stdout.
+  unwrap: output resources are written to stdout.
+  OUT_DIR_PATH: output resources are written to provided directory.

 --results-dir:
   Path to a directory to write structured results.
 Directory must exist.
   Structured results emitted by the functions are aggregated and saved